Roddenberry Archive: "The Cage" project and first concept videos

 The Roddenberry Archive announced a project in May 2022 dedicated to "The Cage" (1964), the first pilot episode for The Original Series.
 Sets, props, costumes, and characters from the episode were recreated virtually, including a life-size version of the Enterprises original bridge set.
-The episode's director, Robert Butler, provided hours of behind-the-scenes material to the archive and reviewed the recreated sets in March of that year.
-Star Trek: Picard (2020–2023) production designer Dave Blass had joined the archive team by then.
+Robert Butler, the episode's director, provided hours of behind-the-scenes material to the archive and reviewed the recreated sets in March of that year.
+By that time, Star Trek: Picard (2020–2023) production designer Dave Blass had joined the archive team.
 Lora Johnson, author of the reference book Mr. Scott's Guide to the Enterprise (1987), was consulted for the starship recreations.
-In addition to Butler, interviews took place on the recreated sets with: Christopher Hunter, the son of Jeffrey Hunter who played Captain Christopher Pike in the episode; Sean Kenney, who replaced Jeffrey Hunter as Pike for later episodes of The Original Series; and Sandra Lee Gimpel, who portrayed a Talosian in "The Cage".
-Footage from these interviews was included in "supplemental video logs" released later in the year.
-Laurel Goodwin, who played J. M. Colt in the episode, was expected to be interviewed for the project but died earlier that week.
-After noticing a resemblance between Urbach's wife Mahé Thaissa and Goodwin's portrayal of Colt, the archive team had planned to accompany Goodwin's interview with new footage of Thaissa as Colt on the recreated sets, filmed using virtual production techniques.
+In addition to Butler, interviews took place on the recreated sets with Christopher Hunter, the son of Jeffrey Hunter who played Captain Christopher Pike in the episode; Sean Kenney, who replaced Jeffrey Hunter as Pike for later episodes of The Original Series; and Sandra Lee Gimpel, who portrayed a Talosian in "The Cage".

+Laurel Goodwin, who played J. M. Colt in the episode, was expected to be interviewed but died earlier that week.
+After noticing a resemblance between Urbach's wife Mahé Thaissa and Goodwin's portrayal of Colt, the archive team planned to accompany Goodwin's interview with new footage of Thaissa as Colt on the recreated sets, filmed using virtual production techniques.
 Carlos Baena, who joined OTOY as a freelance director in early 2022, directed a short concept video featuring Thaissa as Colt that was released under the title "765874".
+Footage from the interviews was also released in 2022 as "supplemental video logs".